-Oghema Niagara of the band Pishqua, tribe Osauckee of the Algonquin nation was born to the sound of the thunder of the rushing waters of the Niagara, on September 10, 1865, in the Hut of Two Kettle on the Tuscarora Indian Village in Lewistown, NY.
+Oghema Niagara of the band Pishqua, tribe Osauckee of the Algonquin nation, was born amid the thunderous sound of the Niagara on September 10, 1865, in the Hut of Two Kettle on the Tuscarora Indian Village in Lewistown, New York.
 Cleveland became his home during the first decade of the 20th century.
 He came to be known among white men as Chief Thunderwater and built an impressive career as a business leader and civic booster while maintaining his native identity.

 Oghema Niagara was Cleveland’s last known "sachem" and served as a founder and leader of the Supreme Council of Indian Tribes from 1917 to 1950.
-During that period, he addressed Indian affairs from his home located at 6716 Baden Ct., in Cleveland.
-Often traveling thousands of miles to personally diffuse situations throughout North America.
+During that period, he addressed Indian affairs from his home and often travelled thousands of miles to personally diffuse situations throughout North America.
 He lectured vigorously in support of American Indian rights, leading the fight, for example, in United States, Ex Rel.
 Diabo vs. McCandless regarding the border between the U.S. and Canada and Indian acknowledgement thereof.
-Thundering against the 'wrongs that the white man did unto his red people,' Oghema Niagara led The Thunderwater Movement suggesting, among other things, unification of tribes to secure an independent Indian Nation roughly the size of Texas.
+Thundering against the "wrongs that the white man did unto his red people," Oghema Niagara led The Thunderwater Movement, which agitated for, among other things, unification of the tribes for the purpose of securing an independent Indian Nation roughly the size of Texas.
 In the latter half of his life, he was a consistent and controversial figure in the still-nascent movement for Native American rights, butting up against the repressive policies of the Indian Affairs office in the US and the Indian Department in Canada, as well as more assimilationist Native Americans.